-A TST may be placed any time after a BCG vaccination, but a positive TST result after a recent BCG vaccination can be a false-positive result (MMWR 2005).
-An IGRA (Quantiferon or T-Spot) should be used instead.
+A TST may be placed any time after a BCG vaccination, but a positive TST result after a recent BCG vaccination can be a false-positive result.
+QFT-G should be used, because the assay test avoids cross reactivity with BCG.
+(MMWR 2005)